joyent/conch-api/docs/modules/Conch::Controller::Build.md

 ## create\_and\_add\_devices

-Adds the specified device to the build (removing it from its previous build).
+Adds the specified device(s) to the build (removing them from their previous builds).
 The device is created if necessary with all data provided (or updated with the data if it already exists, so the endpoint is idempotent).

-Requires the 'read/write' role on the build, and the 'read-only' role on the device.
+Requires the 'read/write' role on the build and on existing device(s).

 ## add\_device

 Adds the specified device to the build (removing it from its previous build).

-Requires the 'read/write' role on the build, and the 'read-only' role on the device.
+Requires the 'read/write' role on the build and on the device.

 ## remove\_device